by Denise A Romano

-There is an epidemic of violations of public safety, fraud, and corruption laws that are directly related to labor law violations in government entities and US corporations.
-Despite this epidemic – Ethics Commissions, AGs & IGs are unresponsive to labor violation complaints in workplaces and government, even when proof is submitted, tax dollars are misused, and there are rampant ethics, safety, and other compliance violations.
+There is an epidemic of violations of EEO, public safety, fraud, and corruption laws that are directly related to labor law violations in government entities and US corporations.
+Despite this epidemic – Ethics Commissions, AGs, and IGs are unresponsive to labor violation complaints in workplaces and government, even when proof is submitted, tax dollars are misused, and there are rampant ethics, safety, and other compliance violations.

-Only employees who can afford lawyers have a chance of recourse.
+Only employees who can afford lawyers have a chance of recourse – and employers know this (whether they are government or private).
 Most lawyers will not take cases on contingency, even if complaining employees can prove employer noncompliance with labor and other laws.
 When there is rare justice, it comes years later – often after unlawful termination and great damage to health, families, and finances.

-This money almost always comes with a gag order, the dismissal of the complaint with government authorities so there is never an investigation, and the continued employment of those guilty of serial noncompliance and other violations of law, which remain unremediated.
+This money almost always comes with a gag order, the dismissal of the complaint with government authorities so there is never an official or public investigation, and the continued employment of those guilty of serial noncompliance and other violations of law, which remain unremediated.

-GCs who knowingly cover up unlawful practices in corporations and government entities must be addressed by the criminal justice system and BAR associations given the enormous financial fraud perpetrated upon taxpayers and shareholders when significant funds are used to unlawfully retaliate against employees who exercise their rights to complain about noncompliance.
+GCs who knowingly cover up unlawful practices in corporations and government entities SHOULD be addressed by the criminal justice system and their state BAR associations given the enormous financial fraud perpetrated upon taxpayers and shareholders when significant funds are used to unlawfully retaliate against employees who exercise their rights to complain about noncompliance.
 When this occurs in government entities, it is fraudulent misuse of taxpayer money.

 What makes workplaces hellish?